Due to HR system maintenance, job postings will not be available on Saturday, June 12 from 7:30 am to 12 Noon.

 - Only applicants who have demonstrated the greatest potential are offered positions.
 Due to a limited number of vacancies at HSR, successful completion of all steps does not guarantee employment.

-- You must provide satisfactory references, ensure your Driver Abstract remains clear, and complete the Medical and Criminal Record Checks as per required by the Ministry of Transportation of Ontario (MTO).
+- You must provide satisfactory references, ensure your Driver Abstract remains clear, and complete the Medical as required by the Ministry of Transportation of Ontario (MTO) and provide a Criminal Record and Judicial Matters Check

-- You must successfully upgrade your licence to class BZ, and complete all training and the probationary period to secure permanent, full-time status.
+- You must successfully upgrade your licence to class C-Z, and complete all training and the probationary period to secure permanent, full-time status.

-- Applicants offered a position receive 6 weeks of paid on-the-job training to obtain a licence upgrade, or on-bus and other operational and service training.
+- Applicants offered a position receive 6 weeks of paid on-the-job training to obtain a licence lupgrade, or on-bus and other operational and service training.

 Applicants are responsible for the following costs through this recruitment: